suyashpandit/suyashpandit/README.md

 - Supervised & Unsupervised ML models
 - AI applications in real-world problem-solving
 - Financial and operational analytics
-- AWS Cloud Practitioner Certification
+- AWS Solutions Architect Certification

 ---
 ## 🧠 What fascinates me on a daily basis: